Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Use bus 95 from Skadarska (Skadarlija) and ride to stop Sava Centar, then wait for bus 88, which will take you to the heart of Zemun.

 Important: remember to buy a bus transport card at any corner shop so that you can move freely.
-You need to buy the plastic card for $3.22, and it will last for three months.
-That same card can be charged with additional money for bus rides as you go.
+You need to buy the plastic card for 250 RSD (about $2.37 USD), and it will last for three months.
+You can add more money to that card for bus rides as you go.

-One bus ride ticket is $0.92, and you have the privilege of using it for an hour.
+One bus ride ticket is 89 RSD (about $0.84 USD), and you have the privilege of using it for an hour.

 Also, make sure that you validate your ticket every time you enter the bus.